-DeVoto filed an emergent action against the county to preserve evidence and retained accident reconstructionist, David Benn, to inspect the scene, examine the vehicles and re-create the crash before the key evidence was destroyed and before the crash scene changed.
-DeVoto also uncovered records that showed that the bus driver had a poor driving record and was cleaning buses just a few years earlier.
+DeVoto filed an emergent action against the county to preserve evidence.
+He then retained accident reconstructionist, David Benn, to inspect the scene, examine the vehicles and re-create the crash; before the key evidence underwent destruction and before the crash scene changed.
+DeVoto also uncovered records that showed that the bus driver had a poor driving record.
+And, was cleaning buses just a few years earlier.
 Despite her poor driving record, the County failed to remove the driver from the roadway until after the crash.
 Had the case gone to trial, DeVoto stated: “we were prepared to demonstrate through our experts and witnesses that the defendant caused the crash and that our client’s fracture was severe and resulted in her being permanently disabled and in need of assistance with her future needs and activities of daily living.”

 Most of the compensation was paid for pain and suffering as it was confirmed that she met the social security disability requirements and the client was awarded Social Security Disability for her lost wages and only had $30,000 in unpaid medical bills.
 The defense claimed the plaintiff’s health was already weak after contracting the swine flu years earlier compromising her physical abilities before the crash.